sciantix/sciantix-official/utilities/InputExplanation.md

 # Input explanation

-This folder contains the essential input files required by Sciantix:
+This folder contains the essential input files required by SCIANTIX:

 - **`input_settings.txt`**: Specifies the models and numerical solvers used in the simulation.
 - **`input_history.txt`**: Includes the time (h), temperature (K), fission rate (fiss/m³-s), and hydrostatic stress (MPa) as a function of time.